HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 Length = 4: 1 run(s)
 ```

-Therefore, this is called a "non-critical tie"  since the runs are not influenced by the choice.
+In this example, this tie called a "non-critical tie"  since the runs are not influenced by the choice.

-If we skip it and discard it, we have a total of $3$ runs:
+However, if we skip it and discard it:

 $$
 \textcolor{red}{\underline{-\ -\ -}}\
 \textcolor{green}{\underline{+\ +\ +\ +}}\